OSGeo/gdal/doc/source/programs/gdal_raster_proximity.rst

 .. example::

-   :title: Proximity map of the of a raster with max distance of 3 pixels
+   :title: Proximity map of a raster with max distance of 3 pixels

     .. code-block:: bash